caliwokstar/caliwokstar/README.md

 ## Hey there 👋

-I’m currently learning how to code with the odin project!
+I’m currently learning how to code HTML with git